poseylabs/posey/.circleci/orbs/README.md

 1. **Initial Development**: We use inline orbs defined directly in our configuration files, allowing us to develop and test the orbs without requiring them to be published first.

-2. **Production**: Once the orbs are stable, they are published to the CircleCI registry in the `posey` namespace.
+2. **Production**: Once the orbs are stable, they are published to the CircleCI registry in the `posey` namespace and all inline definitions are removed from the config.

+## Current Versions

+We currently use a mixed versioning approach:

+- **Common orb**: `posey/common@0.0.2` (production version)
+- **All other orbs**: `posey/orb-name@dev:alpha1` (development versions)

+This is because production versions (like 0.0.2) are immutable in CircleCI once published.
+Our common orb was already published as a production version, so we need to reference it that way.

+CircleCI orbs follow these versioning rules:

+- Development versions: `dev:name` format (like `dev:alpha1`) - these are mutable and can be updated
+- Production versions: `x.y.z` format (like `0.0.2`) - these are immutable once published

+Note that CircleCI does **not** support standard SemVer pre-release identifiers with hyphens (e.g., `1.0.0-alpha.1`).

 ## Important Version Notes